How can we practice harm reduction in hoarding?

 Lets face it, if you are struggling with hoarding or chronic disorganization, you likely are not going to have a home that you would see in a home and garden magazine!

-Anyway, this doesn’t mean that you cannot get your home up to more of a standard that you would be more comfortable with.
-Your place needs to be your sacred space and while it certainly does not have to be perfect, it is important that it is healthy and that it is safe for you and your family.
-Also, it is important that it is your space and you get to chose how this space looks and it is what you want for you and your family.
+This doesn’t mean that you cannot get your home up to more of a standard that you would be comfortable with.
+Your place needs to be your sacred space and while it certainly does not have to be perfect, it is important that it is safe for you and your family.

-If you are having difficulty finding things like keys, books, lunch bags, important papers, this is a great area to focus on and to work on making improvements that you will be able to see immediately and will make your place safer as well as may save you time in the long run as you are not searching for lost items.
+If you are having difficulty finding things like keys, books, lunch bags, important papers, this is a great area to focus on and to work on making improvements that you will be able to see immediately.

-Think about what your goals are for your home.
 Do you really wish you could be cooking more?
 If so, you need to have your stove and counters clear.
 It is important to clean out your fridge on a regular basis and to get good at knowing what you have, using it up on a regular basis so you are not throwing out wasted food, (basically throwing your money out the door) or not eating out most nights.
-Put your focus to this and you will see improvement.
-The same thing happens with money.
-Right?
-The more you focus on it the more you have and the more you will bring in.
-YES!!
+Put your focus to these areas and you will see improvement.

 Remember everything needs to have a home to return to.